(she/her)

 New to Grow

 I work best with clients who are curious, engaged, and ready to invest in their personal growth.
-I offer a range of therapeutic approaches and enjoy collaborating with clients to find what feels most supportive for their unique needs and goals.
-One of the most meaningful parts of my work is witnessing clients’ self‑awareness deepen as they gain clarity and confidence in understanding themselves.
-Our work together is active and collaborative, and clients can expect thoughtful between‑session practices to help apply what we explore in therapy to everyday life.
+I offer a variety of therapeutic approaches to find what best supports the needs and goals of the client.
+Our work is active and collaborative, with a focus on building self‑awareness, clarity, and confidence, along with between‑session practices to help apply therapy to everyday life.

 Other specialties